-How To Get the Best Deal on a Mortgage As Rates Approach 5%
+How To Get the Best Deal on a Mortgage as Rates Approach 6%

-Mortgage rates are starting to climb following the U.S. Federal Reserve raising the prime rate by one-quarter of a point in mid-March 2022.
-According to Bankrate’s latest survey of mortgage lenders, average 30-year mortgage rates for April 2022 sit at 4.860%, with an APR of 4.880%.
+Mortgage rates have been climbing following the U.S. Federal Reserve raising the prime rate by one-quarter of a point in mid-March 2022.
+According to Bankrate’s latest survey of mortgage lenders, average 30-year mortgage rates for June 2022 sit at 5.99%.
+The 15-year average rate is at 5.18%.

 “The rate highly impacts your monthly affordability for as long as you will hold this home,” Tomo principal economist Skylar Olsen told Time.
-She said that rates could hit 6% “if inflation doesn’t come under control and the Fed’s action needs to be more aggressive.”
+She said that rates could get even higher “if inflation doesn’t come under control and the Fed’s action needs to be more aggressive.”

 That doesn’t mean you can’t find low rates, but it does mean you may need to put in some extra legwork to do so.
 Freddie Mac research reveals that you can save $3,000 or more over the life of your loan merely by getting quotes from five lenders.